-NMVOC emissions from this category are decreasing constantly from the nineties, when all industrial installations have been subjected to permits from local authorities.
-Since then, most of the installations have to comply with emission limit values and technological requirements imposed at regional level, taking in account the EU directives on industrial emissions (i.e. Directive 99/13/EC on the limitation of emissions of volatile organic compounds due to the use of organic solvents in certain activities and installations (EC, 1999)) and often going beyond the European legislation.
+NMVOC emissions from this category have been decreasing constantly since the nineties, when all industrial installations have been subjected to permits from local authorities.
+Since then, most of the installations have to comply with emission limit values and technological requirements imposed at regional level, taking into account the EU directives on industrial emissions (i.e. Directive 99/13/EC on the limitation of emissions of volatile organic compounds due to the use of organic solvents in certain activities and installations (EC, 1999)) and often going beyond the European legislation.